billdueber/robotlibrarian/_posts/2009-04-15-marc-hash-the-saga-continues-now-with-even-less-structure.md

 ---
 title: "MARC-HASH: The saga continues (now with even less structure)"
 date: 2009-04-15
+layout: post

 ---

 After a medium-sized discussion on #code4lib, we've collectively decided that...well, ok, no one really cares all that much, but a few people weighed in.

 The new format is: A list of arrays.
 If it's got two elements, it's a control field; if it's got four, it's a data field.